 In case you monitor a MongoDB cluster, the Server Tab provides a quick overview for the Health of each node:

-SPM Server View
+Sematext Server View

 The Reports on the left side of the screen below provide detailed information for each group of metrics.
 Let’s have a quick look at them.